pkardjian/pkardjian.github.io/_pages/experience.md

     <a>SQL</a> &nbsp;
 </div>

-Intern on the Enterprise Solutions team during Summer 2021.
+Intern on the Enterprise Solutions team.

 Worked on a wide range of projects, from database management to automation of the company's [rebranding campaign](https://lifeworks.com/en/morneau-shepell-now-lifeworks).